dockstore/dockstore/README.md

 ### Running Via Docker

+Probably the best way to run this since it includes a bundled postgres.
+Keep in mind once you terminate the Docker container any state in the DB is lost.

-1. Fill in the template hello-world.yml and stash it somewhere outside the git repo (like ~/.stash)
+1. Fill in the template hello-world.yml and stash it somewhere outside the git repo (like ~/.dockstore)
-2. Start with `docker run -it -v ~/.dockstore/hello-world.yml:/hello-world.yml -e POSTGRES_PASSWORD=iAMs00perSecrEET -e POSTGRES_USER=webservice dockstore:1.0.0`
+2. Start with `docker run -it -v ~/.dockstore/hello-world.yml:/hello-world.yml -e POSTGRES_PASSWORD=iAMs00perSecrEET -e POSTGRES_USER=webservice -p 8080:8080 dockstore:1.0.0`

 ### Running Locally

+You can also run it on your local computer but will need to setup postgres separately.

-1. Fill in the template hello-world.yml and stash it somewhere outside the git repo (like ~/.stash)
+1. Fill in the template hello-world.yml and stash it somewhere outside the git repo (like ~/.dockstore)
-2. Start with java -jar target/dockstore-0.0.1-SNAPSHOT.jar server ~/.stash/hello-world.yml
+2. Start with java -jar target/dockstore-0.0.1-SNAPSHOT.jar server ~/.dockstore/hello-world.yml

 ### View Swagger UI